srijan-paul/srijan-paul/README.md

 I like systems programming and functional languages.
 Professionally, I've worked on **compilers**, **web services**, **SPAs**, **static analyzers**, and other miscellany.

-Aside from $DAYJOB, I'm currently working on:
+Outside of my day job, I'm currently working on:
 - The [Kiesel](https://kiesel.dev) JavaScript engine,
 - Jam – a high performance JS toolchain built from the ground up.
 - Improving [ZLS](https://github/zigtools/zls).